CZ-NIC/envelope/README.md

     * **Envelope(attach_key=)**: GPG: Append public key to the attachments when sending.
     * **Envelope(cert=)**: S/MIME: [Any attainable contents](#any-attainable-contents)
 ### Encrypting
-If the GPG encryption fails, it tries to determine which recipient misses the key.

   * **encrypt**:  Recipient GPG public key or S/MIME certificate to be encrypted with.
     * **`key`** parameter
         * GPG: